wp-plugins/nextgen-gallery-optimizer/readme.txt

 Improves your site's page load speed by ensuring NextGEN Gallery's scripts and styles ONLY load on posts with the [nggallery id=x] shortcode.

-It also includes and *automatically*-integrates the fantastic Fancybox lightbox script, so now you can have gorgeous galleries AND a speedy site! *Requires NextGEN Gallery 1.6.2 and up.
+It also includes and *automatically*-integrates the fantastic [Fancybox](http://fancybox.net) lightbox script, so now you can have gorgeous galleries AND a speedy site! *Requires NextGEN Gallery 1.6.2 and up.

-Please note: This basic version currently only supports the **[nggallery id=x]** shortcode.
+Please note: The basic version currently only supports the **[nggallery id=x]** shortcode and thus, will not load the extra scripts required for slideshows to function.
+If you require slideshow support, please consider upgrading to the Premium version for a small donation...

 = NextGEN Gallery Optimizer *Premium* =